Go Back Up

 Conclusion

 As overwhelming as the ACA regulations may seem, understanding them if you’re an ALE is essential to staying compliant.
 ALEs are subject to extra rules under the ACA.
-Those that fail to meet the employer requirements may have to pay costly penalties, including fines for failing to complete their reporting obligations.
+Those that fail to meet the employer mandate requirements may have to pay costly penalties, including fines for failing to complete their reporting obligations.

 If you’re an ALE looking for a quality health benefit that will meet ACA guidelines, an ICHRA may suit your needs.
 Schedule a call with a personalized benefits advisor at PeopleKeep to learn more.